pjIowa/mptFrontier/README.md

 | Annual Sharpe Ratio | 4.137 |

 ### Discussion
-I expected the short-term Treasury debt to be in the optimized portfolio, but I didn't expect it to be consistently >98% weight for the best combinations.
-The crypto currencies offest the variance of the treasury 3 month the most; as other weights are below 1% in all portfolios, it's unreasonable to conjecture further.
-As it's been proven, the maximum Sharpe Ratio increases if you increase diversification.
+I expected the short-term Treasury debt to be in the best portfolios, but I didn't expect it to be consistently >98% weight for all combinations.
+The crypto currencies offest the variance of the treasury 3 month the most.
+As the weights, outside of short-term Treasury, are below 1% in all portfolios, it's unreasonable to conjecture further.
+As it's been proven academically, the maximum Sharpe Ratio increases if you increase diversification.

 ### Advanced Analysis, TODO